mreid/markreidname-hakyll/work/vita/index.md

 2007--Present

 :    Research Fellow,
-     _[Research School of Computer Science][], The [Australian National University][], Canberra_
+     _[Research School of Computer Science][], The Australian National University, Canberra_

-	 > As part of the [Artificial Intelligence group][] I am investigating theoretical representations of and relationships between different types of machine learning problems.
+	 > As part of the Artificial Intelligence group I am investigating theoretical representations of and relationships between different types of machine learning problems.
      > To date, this work has led to some deep connections between various notions of risk, information and divergences for binary classification problems as well as potentially fruitful connections to prediction markets.
      >
-	 > I have been contributed part-time to the NICTA machine learning group since July 2009.
+	 > I have been contributed to the NICTA machine learning group since July 2009.

 [Research School of Computer Science]: http://cs.anu.edu.au/